Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-The name 'pyramidal' comes from the shape of the young infloresence of this plant.
-Once the flower is fully developed it becomes cylindrical or egg-shaped, which can sometimes cause confusion.
+The name 'pyramidal' comes from the conical shape of the young infloresence of this plant.
+Once the flower is fully developed it becomes more cylindrical or egg-shaped, which can sometimes cause confusion.

-These bright pink orchids can appear in vast numbers in chalk and limestone habitats but are frequently seen on roadside verges, too.
-Occasionally pure white specimens occur but this is quite rare.
-The Pyramidal Orchid can be found throughout the UK, in many European countries including Slovenia, North Africa and Near East.
+The Pyramidal Orchid can be found throughout the UK, in many European countries including Slovenia, and in North Africa and the Near East.

-The specimen above was photographed close to the Algarve Coast in Portugal in May.
+The specimens shown above were photographed close to the Algarve Coast in Portugal in May.

 From time to time orchids mutate or produce unusually coloured or strangely shaped plants.
 Occasionally pure white specimens of the Pyramidal Orchid will occur within colonies.
 Although white forms have been recorded in Wales, we have yet to find them there, but we have seen them in France and also in the Algarve region of Portugal.
 This white variety is given the name Anacamptis pyramidalis var. albiflora by some authorities.